 You’ll be able to tell very quickly if the interviewer is unprepared for your interview.
 They may have no idea who you are or which position you’re interviewing for.
 They most likely haven’t even looked at that resume you worked so hard on to make it stand out.

 An unprepared interviewer is one of the early signs a job interview went bad.
-It can indicate three things: first, they never were interested in hiring you but are just going through the motions to fulfil some kind of requirement; second, they don’t pay attention to important details in other areas of the job, and this will leave you to constantly have to do damage control rather than focus on your actual job; and third, the person who was supposed to interview you bailed out at the last minute and thrust someone else into the position, which means you might find yourself constantly having to cover for an unreliable boss too if you take the job.
+It can indicate three things: first, they never were interested in hiring you and are just going through the motions to fulfil some kind of requirement; second, they don’t pay attention to important details in other areas of the job, and this will leave you to constantly have to do damage control rather than focus on your actual job; and third, the person who was supposed to interview you bailed out at the last minute and thrust someone else into the position, which means you might find yourself constantly having to cover for an unreliable boss too if you take the job.

 Red flag: The employer is vague about what the job entails